CarlosEmanuelMartins/cem-website/index.md

 ## Pro Git

-Some of the chapters of this book are bewond the scope of my needs.
+Some of the chapters of this book are beyond the scope of my needs.
 Chapters 1, 2 and 3 are must reads.
-Chapters 4 and 6 are optional but intrsting reads.
+Chapters 4 and 6 are optional but interesting reads.

  I will read the first chapter to have some understanding of what came before.
 Chapter 2 and 3 are the bread and butter.
-Chapter 5 and 6 will be read to make me proficent in the current trenads on how to use the platforms.
+Chapter 5 and 6 will be read to make me proficient in the current trends on how to use the platforms.

 ### chapters to read:

 * [x] Chapter 1 - context and background history
 * [x] Chapter 2 - The basic
 * [x] Chapter 3 - the defining feature
 * [ ] Chapter 5 - git workflow